Formations of the Soviet Army: Divisions

-Divisions were a smaller formation, and originally were designated as rifle or cavalry divisions, but later included motor-rifle, tank, artillery, aviation, sapper or airborne divisions.
-By the mid-1980s, the Ground Forces contained about 210 manoeuvre divisions.
+Divisions were a smaller formation, and originally only included rifle or cavalry divisions, but later evolved to include motor-rifle, tank, artillery, aviation, sapper or airborne divisions.
+By the mid-1980s, the Ground Forces contained at least 210 manoeuvre divisions.
 About three-quarters were motor rifle divisions and the remainder tank divisions.

+The first iteration of the Red Army's tank divisions, as part of the Mechanised Corps which began to form in the late 1930s, were in 1940 organized under Shtat (Table of Organisation and Equipment) 010/10; their tank regiments under Shtat 010/16; and their mechanised regiments under Shtat 010/15.
+The Mechanised Corps Headquarters was organised in accordance with Shtat 010/20.
+The motorized divisions of the corps were organized by Shtat 05/70, Division Headquarters; Shtat 05/71, Motorized Rifle Regiment, Shtat 05/72 Artillery Regiment and Shtat 05/73, Tank Regiment.

 Administrative groupings

 "For administrative purposes, the Soviet ground forces comprise[d] three categories: combat arms branches (troops), special troops, and services."